Virginia Water Neighbourhood Plan

 - Response - TC (PDF 17 KB)

-The examiner will determine whether the Neighbourhood Plan meets the ‘Basic Conditions’ and other legislative requirements set out in the Localism Act.
-After this stage, further submissions will only be at the request of the examiner, based on the matters and issues he identifies through the examination.
+The examiner has determined that the Neighbourhood Plan meets the ‘Basic Conditions’ and other legislative requirements set out in the Localism Act.
 Further information on the 'Basic Conditions' is available in the Guide to Basic Conditions which can be found in the National Planning Practice Guidance.

 Examination correspondence